Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Framework

 \subsection{Remapping at the third hierarchical level}

-In the remaining of this work, we will drop the subscripts $P$ and $R$ as our formalism can be applied in the same way to both the normalised population prior and the differential rate.
+In the \review{remainder} of this work, we will drop the subscripts $P$ and $R$ as our formalism can be applied in the same way to both the normalised population prior and the differential rate.
 A remapping from $q(\theta|\Gamma)$ to $p(\theta|\Lambda)$ can be obtained by writing the population likelihood in terms of $\Lambda$ as

-The first term of the integrand is simply the direct inference likelihood where we replaced $\Gamma$ with $q(\theta|\Gamma)$.
+\review{where $A$ denotes the potential additional parameters required by the $\qty(q(\theta|\Gamma)|\Lambda,A)$ term, as discussed below.} The first term of the integrand is simply the direct inference likelihood where we replaced $\Gamma$ with $q(\theta|\Gamma)$.
 We note here that, due to the presence of the stochastic process connecting $q(\theta|\Gamma)$ and $p(\theta|\Lambda)$, the remapped likelihood $p(\{d\}|\Lambda,A)$ is not guaranteed to be the population likelihood $p(\{d\}|\Lambda)$ defined in Eq.~\ref{eq:std_rate} used in the direct inference.
 In the next section we will show that under specific conditions the two likelihoods are equivalent, but it is worth keeping in mind that this might not be always the case.
 Given that $q(\theta|\Gamma)$ will be the object of the remapping, we will omit the dependence on $\Gamma$ in the following.

 The \emph{conversion} term $p(q|\Lambda,A)$ describes $q$ as a realisation of a stochastic process centred on $p(\theta|\Lambda)$.
-It can depend on additional parameters, labelled $A$.
 For instance, a possible choice is a Dirichlet process \cite{ferguson:1973} in the case of normalised distributions, or virtually any probabilistic process for unnormalised distributions (i.e., the differential rate).
 In many cases, explicitly writing the probability density of a stochastic process defined on continuous distributions is challenging or even impossible: therefore, we will develop the formalism by first discretising $q$, recovering the continuous distribution limit at a later stage.

 The discretisation is achieved by introducing $\bar{q}$ as the histogram built out of a $q$.
 We decompose it as $\bar{q}=(\bar{B},\bar{Q})$, the binning scheme $\bar{B}$ and the corresponding weights $\bar{Q}$ (counts if the distribution is unnormalised).
 With these, Eq.~\eqref{eq:inital_remapping} becomes